 If you would like to volunteer to support the maintenance of the gardens please get in touch via email@example.com.

-Our gardens are open to the public every afternoon between 1 and 5pm.
+Our gardens are open to the public every day between 10 am and 5 pm.